4 Bourdillon

 4 Bourdillon is one of the tallest residential buildings in West Africa.
 It is located on the corner of Bourdillon and Thompson Road, Ikoyi, Lagos.
-It is a Twin Tower of 25 Floors comprising 41 apartments (Flats, Duplex Flats and Duplex Penthouses).
-The 41 Units have 3 and 4 Bedroom Flats and 5-Bedroom Duplex Flats and Duplex Penthouses.
+It is a Twin Tower of 25 floors comprising 41 apartments (Flats, Duplex Flats and Duplex Penthouses).
+The 41 units have 3 and 4 bedroom Flats and 5-dedroom duplex Flats and duplex penthouses.

 The building's other features include greenery, water-bodies, swimming pools, tennis court, gym and clubhouse with underground parking.
 It's penthouses have roof gardens and curved balconies.
 It's glazed balustrade allows a 360-degree view of Lagos Island.

 The building was designed by architects Design Group Nigeria, P&T group and developed by Kaizen Properties and El-Alan Group.
 El-Alan was also the main contractor.
 Construction started in 2015 and completed in early 2020.